 Despite bringing you through the highest peak, the trail is rather beginner-friendly with well-paved stone stairs rather than beaten dirt paths.
 You can start from either of the 2 popular ends of the trail: Miaopu trailhead, which is near the Yangmingshan Visitor Centre or Xiaoguanyin trailhead, which lies near the Xiaoyoukeng Visitor Centre.

 Hike difficulty: Medium

 Time needed: 3.5 hours

-4. Jinmianshan Trail (Scissors Rock) – lesser-known hike 10mins from an MRT
+4. Jinmianshan Trail (Scissors Rock) – Lesser-known hike 10mins from a metro station

 Image credit: @aly_wu

 Jinmianshan Trail is a lesser-known gem among tourists, despite being right next to the city and lying only a short 10-minute walk from Xihu Station.